mihudou/HitchOpen-LGSVL-hainan_university/README.md

       ros2 param set /competition_timer_node vehicle_flag green
       ```
    - Vehicles MUST subscribe to `/vehicle_flag` topic and respond to flag states.
 If no flag is received, vehicle must assume RED flag.
    - Black flag is published at the end of the competition.
-You do not need to respones it in the simulation now, but please try to make sure your vehicle can stop safely after finishing the competition.
+You do not need to response to it in the simulation now, but please try to make sure your vehicle can stop safely after finishing the competition.

 3. Competition States
    - Start: Competition begins with GREEN flag.
 Timer starts.